Dr Joris Hemelaar

 Joris Hemelaar

-BM BCh (Oxon) BSc (Hons) MSc PGDip DPhil (Oxon) MRCOG
+BM BCh (Oxon) BSc (Hons) MSc PGDip DPhil (Oxon) FRCOG

-- Honorary Consultant Obstetrician, Oxford University Hospital NHS Foundation Trust
+- Honorary Consultant Obstetrician, Oxford University Hospitals NHS Foundation Trust

-Dr Hemelaar obtained his BSc and MSc (cum laude) in Molecular Biology and Genetics at Leiden University, The Netherlands (1997).
-He then completed a DPhil in Molecular Immunology with Prof Sir Andrew McMichael FRS at the Weatherall Institute of Molecular Medicine and Trinity College, Oxford (2001).
-This was followed by post-doctoral research at the Harvard Medical School, Boston, USA.
-He obtained his BM BCh medical degree at Magdalen College, Oxford (2007) and completed his Specialty Training in Obstetrics and Gynaecology in 2019, during which time he was an Academic Clinical Fellow and Clinical Lecturer in Oxford.
-In 2021 he was appointed as Senior Clinical Research Fellow in NPEU/NDPH and Honorary Consultant Obstetrician at the John Radcliffe Hospital.
+Joris Hemelaar obtained his BSc and MSc (cum laude) in Molecular Biology and Genetics at Leiden University, The Netherlands (1997).
+He completed his DPhil in Molecular Immunology with Professor Sir Andrew McMichael FRS FMedSci KBE at the Weatherall Institute of Molecular Medicine and Trinity College, Oxford (2001).
+He conducted post-doctoral research at the Harvard Medical School, Boston, USA.
+He obtained his BM BCh medical degree at Magdalen College, Oxford (2007).
+In 2019 he completed his Specialty Training in Obstetrics and Gynaecology in Oxford, during which time he was an academic clinical fellow and clinical lecturer.

 Recent publications